Skip to main content

 1. Atlas

-Atlas fits when the job starts with a document set you already have, whether that is policy PDFs, reports, public comments, bill text, or web sources.
-The task is to find themes, gaps, and supporting evidence across that set.
+Atlas fits when you already have policy PDFs, reports, public comments, bill text, or web sources.
+It can help you find themes, gaps, and support across that set.

 2. Quorum